aneudya4/personal-page/readme.md

 <p align="center">
 <img src="./logo.png" width="40%">
 <img src="./readme_assets/logo-light.png" width="40%"></p>
-This is my personal website, I built it with it HTML5 and CSS3 and JavaScript.
+This is my personal website, I built it with it HTML5, CSS3 and JavaScript.
 The website implements Light-Dark mode and its fully responsive.

 ### Mobile responsive: